-Communication of student progress through an improved "standards-based" report card: The elementary school report card is aligned with the concepts and topics taught in Curriculum 2.0 each marking period.
-The quarterly report card provides feedback to students and parents throughout the year about how well students are meeting or exceeding academic standards compared with grade-level expectations.
+Communication of student progress through a "standards-based" report card: The elementary school report card is aligned with the concepts and topics taught in Curriculum 2.0 each marking period.
+The quarterly report card provides feedback to students and parents throughout the year about how well students are meeting academic standards compared with grade-level expectations.

-Curriculum 2.0 will better engage students and help them develop the skills they need to thrive in school and beyond.
+Curriculum 2.0 deeply engages students and helps them develop the skills they need to thrive in school and beyond.